Emergency Pediatric Dentist

 Dislodged or Loosened Teeth

-First, contact our office immediately to make arrangements to meet with our pediatric dentists.
+First, contact our emergency pediatric dentist immediately to make arrangements to meet with our pediatric dentists.
 Then place an icepack or cold compress over the area to relieve swelling and discomfort.
 You may also use a mild pain reliever.

 Avulsed (Knocked-Out) Teeth